0xDani3l/DashPi/index.md

 Once booted, you can check if the GPS signal is working by installing the GPSD client on your Pi.
 To do this, run ```sudo apt-get install gpsd```

 You can then run the test daemon by running ```sudo cgps -s```.
 This will display the GPS ouput from your GPS adapter.
 If you are not recieving a full GPS signal, try running the daemon with the flag ```-s```.
-This will prevent GPSD from interfering with the signal, which can break cheaper GPS modules such as the BUSAT-3335.
+This will prevent GPSD from interfering with the signal, which can break cheaper GPS modules such as the GlobalSat BU-353-S4.

 ![image](https://user-images.githubusercontent.com/90184008/140636878-9e3dcde2-527e-4c3e-8167-1c0ebca9e7ff.png)